dpatekar/passport-demo/README.md

 # Open questions
 - Can we reduce the bundle size?
+- Cookies console warnings?
+- How to check if a user is already logged in without calling 'eth_requestAccounts'?
 - How to handle logout?
-- Cookies console warnings?

 # Samples
 passportInstance.loginCallback();